patterjm/go-sandbox/README.md

 # go-sandbox
-Just a spot for me to foobar around with go, learning it's ins and outs
+Just a spot for me to foobar around with go, learning its ins and outs